Abhay420000/Lucky-Win/README.md

 # Lucky-Win
-This is a casio game made with kivy and python.
+This is a casino game made with kivy and python.
 All images used in this game are free.